 Whether the audio is too loud or too quiet, the result is that you are not delivering a good viewer experience.
 Ultimately, that could harm your search ranking if YouTube sees viewers bouncing away from

 One of the most important metrics for YouTube is Watch Time.
 It is used to help answer whether a video answers the viewer’s search question.

-If people search for, “how to make candles“, and they watch all of your video about making candles, that sends a powerful message.
-YouTube will assume your video is a good answer to the viewer’s question.
+If people search for, “how to make candles“, and they watch all your video about making candles, that sends a powerful message.
+YouTube will assume your video is a satisfactory answer to the viewer’s question.